happybeing/vdash/README.md

 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">

 ## Features
-`vdash` will load historic metrics from one or more Safe node logfiles and display these with live updates in the terminal (see above).
+`vdash` will load historic metrics from one or more Autonomi node logfiles and display these with live updates in the terminal (see above).
 A list of keyboard commands is available by pressing '?', some of which are described below for the *Summary* and *Node Status* screens.

 ### Summary of Monitored Nodes